Chang-Jun Liu

 Expertise

-Chang-Jun Liu's group employs biochemistry, molecular genetics, biophysics, protein engineering, metabolic engineering, and synthetic biology approaches to understand phenylpropanoid-lignin biosynthesis and the related regulatory mechanisms controlling metabolic activity, and to optimize plant feedstocks for the more efficient utilization of lignocellulosics.
-He directs his research to addressing the following questions: 1) How lignin and the related simple phenolics are synthesized and incorporated into cell walls; 2) how the synthesis, deposition and assembly processes are regulated at both transcriptional and posttranslational levels; and 3) how lignification affects the structure and function of the cell walls.
-Ultimately, he anticipates applying the knowledge gained from such fundamental studies to develop more effective strategies to manipulate lignification process, thereby lowering the recalcitrance of cellulosic biomass and/or generating process-advantaged lignin for cost- effective production of advanced biofuels and bio-based chemicals.
+Chang-Jun Liu's research group integrates approaches from biochemistry, molecular genetics, biophysics, protein engineering, metabolic engineering, and synthetic biology approaches to investigate the biosynthesis of phenylpropanoids and lignin, and to uncover the regulatory mechanisms that govern metabolic activity in plants.
+A central aim of the lab is to optimize plant feedstocks for efficient lignocellulosic biomass utilization.
+The group's research addresses three fundamental questions: 1) How are lignin and the related simple phenolics synthesized and incorporated into cell walls?
+2) how regulatory networks, both transcriptional and post-translational, govern the synthesis, deposition and assembly of these compounds?
+3) how does lignification influence the structure and function of the cell walls.
+Ultimately, the insights gained from these studies are applied toward strategically manipulating the lignification process, either to reduce biomass recalcitrance or to engineer process-advantaged lignins.
+These advances aim to enable the cost-effective production of advanced biofuels and bio-based chemicals, contributing to sustainable bioeconomy.

 Research Activities